Bylaws

 Subsection One: Quorum

-A quorum necessary to conduct business of the Assembly at a regularly scheduled meeting shall be a simple majority of its elected and appointed members.
+A quorum necessary to conduct business of the Organizing Committee at a regularly scheduled meeting (or emergency meeting) shall be a simple majority of its elected and appointed members.
 Vacant seats shall not count toward the number of Representatives necessary for quorum.
-This quorum shall be sufficient to conduct business of the Assembly, and any quotient of Representatives required to pass a measure shall be based on this quorum.
-A quorum necessary to conduct business of the Assembly at an emergency meeting called in accordance with Subsection Three of this Section shall be one third (1/3) of its elected or appointed members.
-This quorum shall be sufficient to conduct business of the Assembly with the exception of amending these Bylaws, and any quotient of Representatives required to pass a measure shall be based on this quorum.
+This quorum shall be sufficient to conduct business of the Organizing Committee, and any quotient of Representatives required to pass a measure shall be based on this quorum.
+This quorum shall be accomplished by roll call via voice.

-Subsection Two: Speaker
+Subsection Two: Chairperson

 Subsection Three: Meeting Frequency